What to Pack for Emergencies (The Ultimate Go Bag Checklist)

 Pet Carriers — In general, you should store pet carriers in an easily accessible place.
 I put both of my cat carriers near the front door in case we had to evacuate.

 I saw so many posts on NextDoor about cats escaping from their carriers when people were evacuating.
 (This is my worst nightmare.)
 To avoid this, double check that your carrier is secure.
-If you have a soft-sided carrier, make sure there are no holes in it.
-And for added support, hold the carrier underneath.
+If you have a soft-sided carrier (I have this one), make sure there are no holes in it.
+For added support, hold the carrier underneath.

-Pet Food — Bring enough food for a couple of days.
+Pet Food — Bring enough food (and water) for a couple of days.
 This will be especially important if your cat eats prescription food.
+A couple of Churus would also go a long way.

 Pet Medication — Pet medication will probably be one of the last things you grab before evacuating.
 To make it easier, keep all of your pet medications in one place.